Uxtron-team/Uxtron-bot-docs/docs/features_usage/setting_up.md

 ### Features
 Features that you enabled via the dashboard, or the /cmdconfig command (see above) will now be activated and will always be on (unless disabled).
 For example, if you enable the anti-profanity feature, it will always check for profanity and perform the action specified when configuring the feature.

-### Commands
-After configuring a command, you can use the command by typing in `/[configured command]` and any other arguments required.

 ***